qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Once you have set that parameter, you can start creating and executing your own R scripts.

-.. note:: for **Windows** user, usually the R executable file is in the :file:`C:\\Program Files\\R\\R-3.2` folder.
+.. note:: On **Windows** the R executable file is normally in the :file:`C:\\Program Files\\R\\R-3.2` folder.
-   Add just the folder and **NOT** the binary!
+   Specify the folder and **NOT** the binary!

 Once again, this is different in Linux, and you just have to make sure that the R folder is included in the PATH environment variable.
-If you can start R just typing ``R`` in a console, then you are ready to go.
+If you can start R by typing ``R`` in a terminal window, then you are ready to go.

-To add a new algorithm that calls an R function (or a more complex R script that you have developed and you would like to have available from QGIS), you have to create a script file that tells the processing framework how to perform that operation and the corresponding R commands to do so.
+To add an algorithm that calls an R function (or a more complex R script that you have developed and you would like to have available from QGIS), you have to create a script file that performs the R commands.

 R script files have the extension :file:`.rsx`, and creating them is pretty easy if you just have a basic knowledge of R syntax and R